Explore The Church

 Introduction

 Each record has a location code, corresponding to one of the seven sections within the churchyard.
-Details are set out below:
+A description of each section follows below.

 AC (the Ancien Cimetière)